himbeles/geo3d/README.md

 # geo3d

-A python package for performing geometric calculations in 3D, such as
+A python package for performing geometric calculations in 3D.
+It allows to
-  - coordinate system transformations
+  - find coordinate system transformations between frames
-  - rigid body motion under local constraints
+  - transform points and vectors
+  - express points and vectors in different frames
+  - create frames from primary and secondary axes vectors
+  - align two point groups by minimizing point-to-point distances

 ## Installation